SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 Accessing Properties and Methods of Structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can access a property or a method of a structure instance using dot syntax
+You access a property or a method of a structure instance using dot syntax.
-by writing the name of the instance,
+You write the name of the instance,
 followed by a period (``.``) and the name of the property or method:

 .. testcode:: structures